ipavlopoulos/ipavlopoulos.github.io/theses.md

 Stroumbouli Eleytheria, 2020.
 “Error Detection in English and Greek texts written by foreign learners“, MSc Thesis, Digital Methods for the Humanities ([pdf](/files/stroumbouli.pdf)).

 Korre Katerina, 2020.
 “Using Predictive Text for Grammatical Error Correction in Second Language Learning”.
 MSc Thesis, Digital Methods for the Humanities ([pdf](/files/korre.pdf), [slides](/files/korre.slides.pdf)).

+---

+Undergraduate students interested in undertaking a thesis under my supervision should: (a) have an average grade of 7.5 or more; (b) have a grade of 8 or more in courses of programming, mathematics, AI, Applied Data Science (or attend the course), Machine Learning (or attend the course); (c) be able to attend (BSc or MSc) courses that relate to the topic of the thesis.